lsst/LDM-PMT/index.rst

 Typically, adjustments to Level 1, 2 and 3 milestones are made every 6 or 12 months.
 Changes to Level 4 milestones can occur more frequently.

-Short-term Planning
+Short-Term Planning
 -------------------

-Short-term Plan is managed through *epics* and *stories*, and executed through *cycles*.
+The short-term plan is managed through *epics* and *stories*, and executed through *cycles*.

 In the EVMS world, epics map directly to *activities*, and stories map to *activity steps*.